rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

   Permission Groups
   Following is a list of features and their applicable permission groups.
 These are used when specifying the feature block.
-  AZURE_DEVOPS_PROTECTION
-  BASIC - Represents the basic set of permissions required to onboard the feature.
   AZURE_DEVOPS_REPOSITORY_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.RECOVERY - Represents the set of permissions required for all recovery operations.
-  AZURE_DEVOPS_DEVELOPER_COLLABORATION_PROTECTION
-  BASIC - Represents the basic set of permissions required to onboard the feature.RECOVERY - Represents the set of permissions required for all recovery operations.
-  ~> Note: The scripts are surfaced decoded (plain text).
-They embed no secrets — the Azure DevOps token is minted at runtime from your az session — but review them before running, as they create groups and grant the Rubrik service principal access in your organization.
 ---

 # polaris_azure_devops_script (Data Source)